-- 1) A learner who PASSES in the Internal Examination but FAILS in the Semester End Examination of the course shall reappear for the Semester End Examination of that course.
-However his/her marks of the Internal Examinations shall be carried over and he/she shall be entitled for grade obtained by him/her on passing. - 2) A learner who PASSES in the Semester End Examination but FAILS in the Internal Assessment of the course shall reappear for the Internal Examination of that course.
-However his/her marks of the Semester End Examination shall be carried over and he/she shall be entitled for grade obtained by him/her on passing. - 3) A) For Courses without practical's (including Foundation Course Paper I & II) In case of a learner who is reappearing for the Internal Examination, the examination = will consist of one project of 40 marks which will be divided into 20 marks for the documentation of the project, 10 marks for the presentation and 10 marks for the viva and the interaction. - B) For Courses with practical/field work.
+- A learner who passes in the Internal Examination but fails in the Semester End Examination of the course shall reappear for the Semester End Examination of that course.
+However his/her marks of the Internal Examinations shall be carried over and he/she shall be entitled for grade obtained by him/her on passing. - 2) A learner who passes in the Semester End Examination but fails in the Internal Assessment of the course shall reappear for the Internal Examination of that course.
+However his/her marks of the Semester End Examination shall be carried over and he/she shall be entitled for grade obtained by him/her on passing.

+In case of learner who is reappearing for the Internal Examination, the examination =will consist of one project of 40 marks which will be divided into 20 marks for the documentation of the project, 10 marks for the presentation and 10 marks for the Viva Voce and the interaction.

-In case of a learner who is reappearing for the Internal Examination for subjects with Practical/fieldwork, the examinations will consist of practical examination of 40 marks which will be divided into 20 marks for the laboratory work, 10 marks for the Viva Examination and 10 marks for the Journal.
+In case of learner who is reappearing for the Internal Examination for subjects with Practical, the examinations will consist of practical examination of 40 marks which will be divided into 20 marks for the machine work / laboratory work, 10 marks for the Viva Voce Examination and 10 marks for the Journal.